AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 3. **Nonequilibrium Statistical Mechanics** (S19--S30): projection operators, stochastic processes, linear response, fluctuation theorems, and active matter.
 4. **Nonequilibrium Quantum Field Theory** (S31--S42): the Schwinger--Keldysh (closed-time-path) formalism, $n$PI effective actions, controlled approximation schemes, and modern applications.

 These four blocks are not arbitrary.
-They encode a specific claim about how the subject should be learned: you should master equilibrium before nonequilibrium, and you should master the Euclidean/statistical story before the real-time story.
+They encode a specific claim about how the subject should be learned: Master equilibrium before nonequilibrium, and master the Euclidean/statistical story before the real-time story.
 The real-time formalism then *generalizes* the Euclidean structures rather than replacing them.

 ## The Euclidean philosophy